ndminhkhoi46/asRNN/README.md

 # Adaptive-saturated RNN: Remember more with less instability

-This repository hosts the PyTorch code to implement the paper: [this will be updated upon acceptance]
+This repository hosts the PyTorch code to implement the paper: [Adaptive-saturated RNN: Remember more with less instability](https://openreview.net/forum?id=FFpyxQXMksb)

 If you find the paper or the source code useful to your projects, please support our works by citing the [bibtex](this will be updated upon acceptance): [this will be updated upon acceptance]

 ## Abstract

 Orthogonal parameterization has offered a compelling solution to the vanishing gradient problem (VGP) in recurrent neural networks (RNNs).
 Thanks to orthogonal parameters and non-saturated activation functions, gradients in such models are constrained to unit norms.
 On the other hand, although the traditional vanilla RNN have been observed to possess higher memory capacity, they suffer from the VGP and perform badly in many applications.
-This work connects the two aforementioned approaches by proposing Adaptive-Saturated RNNs (asRNN), a variant that dynamically adjusts the saturation level between the two.
+This work connects the aforementioned approaches by proposing Adaptive-Saturated RNNs (asRNN), a variant that dynamically adjusts the saturation level between the two.
 Consequently, asRNN enjoys both the capacity of a vanilla RNN and the training stability of orthogonal RNNs.
 Our experiments show encouraging results of asRNN on challenging sequence learning benchmarks compared to several strong competitors.

 ## Model Architecture